-We decided to catch the bullet train from Tokyo to Kyoto while we were in Japan.
+We decided to catch the bullet train from Tokyo to Kyoto while we were in Japan, rather than catching a flight between the two cities.
 It was such an easy and fun way to travel, avoiding airport baggage lines, long queues to board and disembark planes, and so spacious and comfortable!

 Most shinkansen trains offer both reserved and non-reserved seats in separate cars.
 Whilst reserving a seat can sometimes cost almost as much as the train ticket itself it is definitely worth it!
 We were able to have a great four seater booth for our trip down to Kyoto, which gave us the luxury of spreading out and getting comfortable.

 Bullet trains will also have a small food cart moving through the carriages with a selection of snacks, drinks and boxed meals available to purchase.
 Some trains will have vending machines and pay phones.
 All bullet trains have toilets on board.
 There are luggage racks for suitcases and oversized luggage, as well as the regular overhead storage.

 The best choice of bullet train if you’re looking to travel between Tokyo and Kyoto is the Nozomi Shinkansen.
 Nozomi is one of the fastest trains in Japan and with the limited number of stops along the way they are able to travel across great distances at a super fast speed in a very short space of time.